asrob-uc3m/robotDevastation-developer-manual/robotDevastation/game-fsm/state-machine-library.md

 ### State

-This is the base class for each state of the FiniteStateMachine.
+The [State class](http://asrob.uc3m.es/rddoc/classrd_1_1State.html) is the base class for each state of the FiniteStateMachine.

 To create custom states, you mush inherit from this class, and implement the following members: